 By emphasising the boundaries of her chosen medium, El-Sayegh draws attention to the systems that determine how information is categorised, contained and understood.
 She creates 'quasi-archives' in her table vitrines, suggesting associations and references through the objects' placement in a shared, delineated space.
 In her Net-Grid canvases, overpainted grids simultaneously structure and obscure the detritus of popular culture.
-These paintings also reference the primacy of the grid in modernism, which El-Sayegh found alienating: 'I felt that there was a whole set of systems that I did not know, like a joke that I didn't get'.
-Instead, she creates 'forms [that] bring about questions of legitimate and illegitimate readings of culture and context', as well as the implicit power structures that determine who legitimises such readings.
+These paintings also reference the primacy of the grid in Modernist art, which El-Sayegh found alienating: 'I felt that there was a whole set of systems that I did not know, like a joke that I didn't get'.
+In response, she creates 'forms [that] bring about questions of legitimate and illegitimate readings of culture and context', as well as the implicit power structures that determine who legitimises such readings.

 The notion of corporeality is crucial in El-Sayegh's work – she refers to her collage process as 'suturing' and her painted surfaces as 'skins'.
 In her site-specific installations, newsprint and silkscreened texts are plastered onto the walls and floor with layers of latex that suggest medical associations or tattooed skin.
 The artist often incorporates the Financial Times, chosen both for its stature as an authority on global finance and the flesh-pink tone of its pages.
 The metaphor of the body grounds these elements in a universally recognisable register: 'we all have bodies, regardless of our context, political leanings, and time contingencies'.
 However, our individual experiences within those bodies are shaped by external systems that, in turn, affect how we interpret El-Sayegh's works.